Skip to content

 What a "biological age test" actually measures

 Your chronological age is how many birthdays you've had.
-Your *biological* age is meant to capture how worn your body is — the idea being that two 50-year-olds can be aging at very different rates.
-Most consumer "biological age" tests estimate this from **DNA methylation**: chemical tags (methyl groups) that sit on your DNA at specific sites called CpGs and change in patterned ways as you age.
+Your biological age is meant to capture how worn your body is — the idea being that two 50-year-olds can be aging at very different rates.
+Most consumer "biological age" tests estimate this from DNA methylation: chemical tags (methyl groups) that sit on your DNA at specific sites called CpGs and change in patterned ways as you age.
 An algorithm reads the methylation pattern at hundreds of these sites and outputs a single number — your "epigenetic age" — usually from a blood or saliva sample.
+(A handful of tests skip methylation entirely and read a different aging signal — for example the inflammation-tracking antibody-sugar test we grade in our GlycanAge review.)

 The algorithms that do this are called epigenetic clocks.
 They are not all the same, and the differences matter enormously when you're deciding whether to trust one.